 Commercial real estate investors may realize some or all of the following benefits from their investment:

-While the benefits can be significant, there are also a number of risks to be aware of.
+While the benefits of commercial real estate can be significant, there are also a number of risks to be aware of.

 Risks of Investing in Commercial Real Estate